Refinishing your concrete – marble

 I picked these because these treatments can be used to add color and sheen to concrete floors, pool surrounds, patios, countertops, and driveways.
 Marble is just one example of what can be achieved.

-Now to move on, here are some concrete resurfacing ideas to help you make the best of your old floors.
+To move on, here are some concrete resurfacing ideas to help you make the best of your old floors.

-Preparing the floor is how it begins
+Preparing the floor is how it begins.

-So how can you refinish your concrete?
+So, how can you refinish your concrete?

 That’s why we must clean the concrete before we apply anything else to it.
 Once it’s clean, we can continue with the staining.
-Old concrete floors should also be fixed during the process to get the best end results.
+Old concrete floors should also be fixed during the process to get the best results.

 The old sealer can be taken off with something like Xylene.
-Floor waxes have their own removals as well.
+Floor waxes have their removals as well.
 Paint can be removed with paint removers.
-It’s good to read the manufacturer info and have proper equipment ready for hands and breathing.
+It’s good to read the manufacturer info and have proper equipment for hands and breathing.

 Concrete Acid Stains